ARCHER2-HPC/archer2-docs/docs/data-tools/papi-mpi-lib.md

 on ARCHER2, were `22.12`, `6.0.0.17` and `1.12.1.2.2.0.0` respectively; these versions may change in
 the future.

+Alternatively, You can run `pat_help counters rome` from a login node to check the availability of individual counters.

 Further information on `papi_mpi_lib` along with test harnesses and example scripts can be found by reading the [PAPI MPI Library readme file](https://github.com/cresta-eu/papi_mpi_lib).